 a hand squishing a slice of gluten free bread

 Yes, psyllium husk is gluten free.
-Like oat groats, it is actually the seed part of the plant and not a grain.
+It is actually the seed part of the plant and not a grain.
 Like xanthan gum or guar gum, it is a naturally gluten-free binding agent used in gluten-free baking.

 Before you buy psyllium husk, it’s important to understand the difference between what is on the market.
 You may purchase the powder, whole husks, or blonde psyllium.